davidhiskett/awalsh/_posts/2026-05-07-service-design.md

 ## Impactful support stems from meaningful connections
 Through lots of sharing and discussion we translated our observations into insights.
 In our research focus on support, we uncovered that:
-- There was a huge amount of general support, but it lacked relevance
+- There was a huge amount of general support, but it often lacked relevance
 - Genuine and impactful support stemmed from pre-existing relationships
 - Founders delivered and received support across a network similar to a series of lily pads
 - External validation was necessary and pivotal to personal motivation and success